MattHatwey/Manemo/chapter5.md

 Kiwi brought a baggage cart from the airport.
 Kiwi sat on top of the many items Calipi and Snow and she brought with them.

 Orion woke up, and so did Vega.
+Vega and Orion